qojulia/QuantumCumulants.jl/docs/src/symbolic_sums.md

 ```

 If two indices, acting on the same Hilbert space, meet inside of a sum, the special case, where the numeric values of both indices are the same, i.e `l`=`k`, is calculated immediately.
-This can also be observed, when a symbolic sum is multiplied with an [`IndexedOperator`](@ref), that is acting on the same Hilbert space as the summation-index.
+This can also be observed, when a symbolic sum is multiplied with an [`IndexedOperator`](@ref) that is acting on the same Hilbert space as the summation-index.

 ```@example symbolic_sums
 ∑(σ(2,2,k),k) * σ(2,1,l)
 nothing #hide
 ```